Awilliams4321/Awilliams4321.github.io/_posts/2020-06-07-flatiron_project_2_-_sinatra_app.markdown

 end
 ```

 This was a very fun project to work on because it allowed me to see how the things ive been learning connect.
-I am definitely ooking forward to the upcoming Rails module.
+I am definitely looking forward to the upcoming Rails module.